 “One of my primary goals as a teacher is to provide learning experiences that highlight the importance of community, both the community within the classroom and the communities beyond it.”

+Bringing together the community through tattoos of words from a poem.
 Documenting the intricacies of the lives of Lexington’s drag queens and kings through photos and short written vignettes.
 Photographing area residents seated on the furniture they had left at the curb—and then convincing them to share personal stories related to the discarded items.
 Hiding handmade dolls in nooks and crannies along the Limestone Avenue corridor and encouraging local residents to find the dolls and give them good homes.

 These are just a small sampling of the types of community projects Kremena Todorova has pursued with her favorite collaborator, Transylvania art professor Kurt Gohde.
 Some projects, such as the 1,000 Dolls project and temporary mural installations, have been associated with the Community Engagement Through the Arts class that Todorova and Gohde teach at Transylvania.
 Not only do students eagerly embrace collaborating with area residents on these art projects, but the local denizens frequently come to class.